gs1/EPCIS/REST Bindings/schema-injector/README.md

 The script takes as input the `openapi.yaml` file and injects the corresponding subordinate files producing a final `openapi.json` file.

 The `openapi.json` file is generated automatically and it shall never be edited manually.
 All changes must be made through the
 `openapi.yaml` file.
-The `openapi.json` file is auto-contained and can be published to any Open API 3.0.3 visualization tool.
+The `openapi.json` file is self-contained and can be published to any Open API 3.0.3 visualization tool.

 To generate the final, single file, inlined spec you need to ensure you have installed the [Node.js](https://nodejs.org/en/download/) runtime and the [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) package manager.
+You may also need to install sync-fetch using `npm install sync-fetch`.

 Then on the command line just execute

 ```
 npm install